 Closer to home, the people of Kansas City continue to honor Volker today.
 There is a Volker Elementary School, a Volker Memorial Fountain, and a Volker Boulevard.
 The University of Missouri–Kansas City Volker Campus is named for him, as is the Volker Neighborhood Association.
 This local outpouring is a testament to William Volker’s remarkable generosity, not least since he labored so diligently to adhere to the biblical precept that his “alms may be in secret.”

-- David Boutros, “The William Volker and Company,” Western Historical Manuscript Collection–Kansas City (July 2007)
+- David Boutros, “The William Volker and Company,” Kansas City Public Library (July 2007)

 - Herbert C. Cornuelle, Mr. Anonymous: The Story of William Volker (Caxton Printers, 1951)